 Bernadette’s goal is to help ensure that all individuals have the opportunity to contribute meaningfully to their communities.

-Debbie Kirwin: Debbie has returned to the Community Living Huntsville Board of Directors, she has promoted inclusion in our community by advocating for: improved accessible transit and taxi service, accessible affordable housing, employment opportunities for people with disabilities, inclusive recreational programming, and activities such as: accessible trails and playgrounds, universal versus barrier-free design, accessible community halls, accessible public meetings, accessible festivals and events and improved access to businesses through the “Yellow Ramp” program.
-The Town of Huntsville, the Chamber and the BIA have been instrumental in making these issues viable.
-Debbie has served as Chair of Huntsville’s Accessibility Advisory Committee (AAC) since 2004, and sits on the District’s AAC.
-She sat on the Accessibility Standards Advisory Committee, Province of Ontario 2012-2014, was a member of the 2006 Parasport Games Organizing Committee Huntsville and Co-Chaired of the Organizing Committee for the 2012 Parasport Games Huntsville.
-A Western University degree led her to a teaching career at the Faculty of Business, Sheridan College until her early retirement at age 42.
-Spending time with her husband, kids, and grandkids is her true passion.
+Debbie has promoted inclusion in our community by advocating for improved accessible transit and taxi service, accessible affordable housing, employment opportunities for people with disabilities, inclusive recreational programming, and activities such as: accessible trails and playgrounds, accessible public meetings, accessible festivals and events and improved access to businesses through the “Yellow Ramp” program.
+Debbie served as Chair of Huntsville’s Accessibility Advisory Committee (AAC), and sat on the District’s AAC from 2013 to her retirement in 2018.
+She sat on the Accessibility Standards Advisory Committee, for the Province of Ontario 2012-2014, was a member of the 2006 Parasport Games Organizing Committee Huntsville and Co-Chaired of the Organizing Committee for the 2012 Parasport Games Huntsville.
+Her passion and advocacy for inclusion for people with a disability continues to this day.

 If you’re looking to make a difference, make it with Community Living Huntsville.

 For more information about about joining Community Living Huntsville's Board of Directors, please contact 705-789-4543 or email firstname.lastname@example.org.